 The Bible & Spirituality

+I have a few additional thoughts.
 None of us are perfect and that is okay and who we are as humans.
 We all need to be granted the grace to grow and learn and just do our best and be who we are and there is beauty in that.
-I think in my own spiritual path, one of my first laws would just be, “Attempt to do no harm.”
+I think in my own spiritual path, one of my first doctrines would just be, “Attempt to do no harm.”
 Another would be, “Praise those who are putting forth their best efforts and remember that sometimes we don’t recognize the efforts of others.
-They may have their own personal things to work on that we don’t understand.”
-One more would be, “Forgive ourselves for our own imperfections and mistakes and just keep at it with attempting to be a decent human being toward others, to do no harm and to be accepting of others.”
-Sometimes our choices will seem to be a contradiction of our own best ideals and intentions, but it is all part of our learning process and what we feel we need to do.
+They may have their own personal issues to work on or cope with that we don’t understand.”
+I also believe that we should be kind and forgiving to ourselves for our own imperfections and mistakes and just keep at it in our attempts to be decent and good human beings and to be helpful to others and to attempt to do them no harm.
+Sometimes also our choices might seem to be a contradiction of our own words and beliefs, but we must also trust in and follow our own hearts and understand that it is all a part of our paths to greater awareness and understanding.
+An example could be a situation in which having understanding of and standing up for the rights and voice of victims, takes priority over granting understanding and empathy to the perpetrators of their harm.

 Sometimes I just start writing with a simple thought in mind and I don’t even know where my train of thought will lead me, until it chooses a destination.